wangit124/Howard-Dev/README.md

 # Howard Dev

-My personal porfolio Website showcasing about me, career history, projects, resume, and a mini analytics click / view tracking dashboard service I built with Next.js API Server & Redis Upstash.
+My personal porfolio website with About, Career, Projects, and Stats - a mini analytics click / view tracking dashboard service I built with Next.js API Server & Redis Upstash.
 I built all the UI components from scratch with regular CSS and implemented complex animations with Framer Motion.
 Check out the draggable bubbles!

 ## 💻 Live Demo
 https://howardwang.dev